optics-dev/Monocle/note/NextRelease.md

     *   scalacheck to 1.11.3
 *   Add instances for scalaz `IList`
 *   Add reverseModify on SimplePrism
 *   Generalize reverse to type having a different type once reversed.
-Added instances for tuple 2-6
+    Added instances for all tuple (2-6 in core, other in generic)